minddistrict/pre-commit-check-chameleon/README.md

 # pre-commit-check-chameleon
-Check chameleon templates for missing HTML attributes via pre-commit
+Check for syntax and accessibility misuse in Chameleon templates.